-Take a close look at the graph below:
+Take a close look at the annual salary comparison graph below:

 The first three roles represent regular offline jobs you can do anywhere regardless of your location:

-The other listed positions are typical online jobs that occur in the fast-growing online work industry.
+The other listed positions are typical work from home online jobs that occur in the fast-growing online work industry.

 When it comes to offline jobs, highly skilled nurses obviously earn the most.